Giraray/post-process-fx/readme.md

 - changing img texture when previous image was original size will affect next preferredContainerSize, messing up resize functionality
 - Luminance calculations should probably be smoothed out (feels janky with ASCII blocks sometimes)
 - Improve the ASCII shader algorithm based on learnings from DoG filter implementation
-- dataUrl only updates when texture is changed or adjusted

 - implement user input support for ascii bitmaps (80% done, 15% bitmaps done)
 - CRT configs (maybe some tonemapping options?)